sportsman701/test-pokedex/README.md

 #### Navigation to Pokemon evolution type
 https://pokeapi.co/docs/v2#evolution-section

-The URL is determined by `evolution_chain` field in `3b` response for per evolution species.
+The URL is determined by `evolution_chain` field in 3b response for per evolution species.
+It happends when a chain link is clicked in Evolutions section

 ## 4. Future Considerations